 You may have an oil boiler if you live in a rural property.
 Unlike electricity, gas is not a given everywhere in the UK, and some small towns are without a gas network.
 It can be frustrating to be lumbered with dated, inefficient technology.
-Whether you bought your house with an oil boiler already installed, or you had no other option when you chose it, you may be looking for something to replace it with.
+Whether you bought your house with an oil boiler already installed, or you had no other option when you chose it, you may be looking for a change.
+Replacing your oil boiler with infrared heating is a great option.

 There are two types of oil boiler: